Call us today: (800) 716-7608

 Shipping With A 3PL

 One of the most common mistakes made by small businesses is to book their shipment directly through a carrier instead of using a Third-Party Logistics provider (3PL).
 It’s easy to understand why this mistake happens.
-It’s popular to believe that the best way to save money is by “cutting out the middle man”.
-But, in the case of shipping freight, a good 3PL will save you money every time due to the fact that we ship in mass quantities, therefore, giving us better deals with the carriers we use.
-From there we can help you find the most affordable freight carrier that meets your unique needs.
+It’s popular to believe that the best way to save money is by “cutting out the middle man.”
+But, in the case of shipping freight, a good 3PL will save you money every time because we ship in mass quantities, giving us better deals with the carriers we use.
+From there, we can help you find the most affordable freight carrier that meets your unique needs.

 Strategizing For Supply Chain Disruptions

-From war to a pandemic, there are many types of disruptions that businesses face.
-It is vital to have plans and a strategy regarding a fluent flow of your supply chain.
+From war to a pandemic, businesses face many types of disruptions.
+It is vital to have plans and a strategy regarding a fluent supply chain flow.
 Having plans in place eases disruptions to your business and shipping needs.
 Having a business continuity plan is the key to a consistent shipping strategy and a healthy supply chain.
 Don’t lose your company due to a faulty plan.
 Strategize a business continuity plan to ensure a quick bounce back to your full capacity production in the event of a tragedy.

 Business Continuity Plan